What Girl Scouts Can Learn From Women's Colleges

 The news of the Boy Scouts of America’s decision to open its programs up to girls has inquiring minds wondering what it means for the Girl Scouts.
 After all, the girls’ organization has expressed concerns about the decision, citing skepticism about the Boy Scouts’ motives and a perceived lack of involvement in the decision, among other criticisms.
 But one of Girl Scouts’ biggest objections is a philosophical one: that an all-girls organization has the ability to empower and support girls in a way that a coed institution can’t.

 All-women’s organizations have been fading from the country’s social fabric over the past few decades.
 The most dramatic example is that of women’s colleges: While there were about 230 women’s colleges in 1960, today there are around three dozen.
 Like the Girl Scouts, women’s colleges have long argued that they are poised to offer resources and experiences to women that a coed institution can’t provide.
-But even so, most of them crumbled as men’s colleges began to co-educate in the mid-20th century.
+But even so, most of them crumbled as men’s colleges began to coeducate in the mid-20th century.

 Are Girl Scouts similarly going to become all but obsolete?
 It’s unlikely; as my colleague Elaine Godfrey reported, experts doubt that the Girl Scouts’ membership will be significantly affected.
 Still, the organization does stand to lose some members, and it also may find itself struggling to forge a new identity in a coed scouting world.
 The history of women’s colleges could be the source of guidance, or of warning signs, for the Girl Scouts’ new era.